 My husband and I should have arrived in Rome by now for the start of our dream European honeymoon.
 It would have been my first time to set foot in Europe.
-However, our honeymoon plans were crushed and our hard-earned honeymoon money taken from us by the travel agency we trusted to make our travel arrangements for us, Explorasia Travel And Tours (also registered as Riopan Explorasia Leisure Inc.).
+However, our honeymoon plans were crushed and our hard-earned honeymoon money taken from us by the travel agency we trusted to make our travel arrangements for us.

 The whole ordeal began when we paid the agency in full on January 12, and the agency in turn failed to give us the items we paid for: Emirates Airline tickets, complete hotel bookings, transfers, and tours.
 The only thing in our package they managed to truly do for us are secure our travel insurance and help me in applying for my Schengen Visa.

-What’s done is done, our European honeymoon is gone (for now), so all that’s left to do is get our money back, make sure this agency never victimizes anyone ever again, and learn from this experience.
-And I’d like to share some realizations that will help you avoid this fiasco in the future—aside from not dealing with the likes of Explorasia Travel And Tours and catching their modus based on what we experienced.
+What’s done is done, our European honeymoon is gone (for now), so all that’s left to do is learn from this experience.
+And I’d like to share some realizations that will help you avoid this fiasco in the future—aside from not dealing with the likes of the travel agency who did this to us, and catching the modus of erring travel agencies based on what we experienced.

 1. Just plan your trip yourself.